novika-lang/novika/README.md

   executes what you want next.
 Or do something to its stack.
 After all, everything is a block.

-* In spirit of Forth, it can raise in level quite quickly.
-You start with `swap`s and `rot`s and `dup`s and `|to`s (read: cursor tos), and through `|slideRight`s (cursor slide rights) and `ahead`s and smaller infixes like `each:` and `map:` get to expressions like `1 to: 100 map: [ 1 + ] without: even? each: echo`, then find yourself writing HTML `html [ h1 [ 'Hello World!' class: 'fg-red-300' ] ]`, and finally arrive at translating words with Google Translate or Wiktionary, exploring synonyms for when when there's no definition for the result of translation — and writing code in Icelandic, Spanish, or Chinese.
+* In spirit of Forth, it can rise in level quite quickly.
+You start with `swap`s and `rot`s and `dup`s and `|to`s (read: cursor tos), and through `|slideRight`s (cursor slide rights) and `ahead`s and smaller infixes like `each:` and `map:` get to expressions like `1 to: 100 map: [ 1 + ] without: even? each: echo`, then find yourself writing HTML `html [ h1 [ 'Hello World!' class: 'fg-red-300' ] ]`, and finally arrive at translating words with Google Translate or Wiktionary, exploring synonyms for when there's no definition for the result of translation — and writing code in Icelandic, Spanish, Chinese, or Ithkuil.
 Remember words can parse what follows — they can contextualize what follows, through parsing literally or changing state.

 Yup.
 It's damn hard to even introduce.